Best Baby Bike Seats & Trailers Reviewed for Overall Quality

 This seat stands out for a lot of reasons, all good, and the price isn’t one of those reasons.
-This is a high quality, well-made seat that will serve you and your family well for the duration of its lifespan, and won’t cost all that much to begin with.
+This is a high quality, a well-made seat that will serve you and your family well for the duration of its lifespan, and won’t cost all that much, to begin with.

 - Lightweight and washable frame makes transport and storage easy

 - High sideboards provide extra support and stability

 - The buckle is childproof to prevent accidents while riding

 - Foot rests are height adjustable to grow with your child